HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Evaluation

-Two variants of WarmSwap are created as follows: \begin{description} \item[\emph{WarmSwap without Page Server}:] Prepares a regular checkpoint image for the dependency, copies it to the user container during cold starts, and restores it. \item[\emph{WarmSwap without Lazy Migration}:] Copies all memory pages through the page server inside the user container before the execution of user code. \end{description}

-Table~\ref{tab:Prototypes_Comparison} shows the cold-start and warm-start times for WarmSwap and its variants.
-WarmSwap with bulk restore has the best latency for ``lr\_serving'' and ``cnn\_serving'', while WarmSwap with lazy restore outperforms the others for ``rnn\_serving''.
-The cold-start performance difference between bulk restore and lazy restore is related to the number of page faults a function triggers.
-The overhead of lazy restore increases significantly as the number of page faults rises.
-This is because whenever the function triggers a page fault, it needs to pause and wait for the page server to install the specific memory pages.
+Two variants of HotSwap are created as follows: \begin{description} \item[\emph{HotSwap without Page Server}:] Prepares a regular checkpoint image for the dependency, copies it to the user container during cold starts, and restores it. \item[\emph{HotSwap without Lazy Migration}:] Copies all memory pages [4]through the page server inside the user container before the execution of user code. \end{description} Table~\ref{tab:Prototypes_Comparison} shows the cold-start and warm-start latencies for HotSwap and its variants.
+HotSwap with bulk restore has the best latency for ``lr\_serving'' and ``cnn\_serving'', while HotSwap with lazy restore outperforms the others for [4]``rnn\_serving''.
+The cold-start performance gap between bulk and lazy restore depends on page faults, as each fault in lazy restore pauses execution to wait for the page server.

-For WarmSwap without Page Server, we need to copy a relatively large image to the user container and restore all memory pages before execution.
-The overhead of copying the image is related to the checkpoint sizes, which are listed in Table~\ref{tab:file_size}.
+For HotSwap without a Page Server, we copy a relatively large image to the user container and restore all memory pages before execution.
+The overhead of copying is related to the checkpoint sizes listed in Table~\ref{tab:file_size}.

-For WarmSwap without Lazy Migration, the cold-start time is slower than WarmSwap because it needs to transfer all the memory pages through the network.
-Note that for ``lr~\_serving'', WarmSwap without Lazy Migration is even slower than WarmSwap without page server.
+For HotSwap without Lazy Migration, the cold-start time is slower than HotSwap because it needs to transfer all the memory pages through the network before the start of function execution.
+Note that for ``lr~\_serving'', HotSwap without Lazy Migration is even slower than HotSwap without page server.
 This is because ``lr~\_serving'' has a smaller checkpoint image size than the other functions.

-All three prototypes (not counting Lazy Copy) have similar warm start times, which demonstrates that those three migration methods do not impact the time for warm starts.
-For Lazy Copy, the performance of warm starts decreases because ``lr\_serving'' and ``cnn\_serving'' trigger extra page faults during the first warm start.
-The performance will become normal for the following warm starts.
+All three prototypes (excluding Lazy Restore) have similar warm-start times, demonstrating that these migration methods have negligible impact on warm-start latency.
+For Lazy Restore, the performance of warm starts decreases because ``lr\_serving'' and ``cnn\_serving'' trigger extra page faults during the first warm start.

 Based on these experiments, we believe bulk restore is more suitable in practice since the provider usually does not know how many page faults the target program will trigger.
-Moreover, it has no impact on warm-start performance.